Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You install a vertical antenna near the ocean.
 Over seawater (high conductivity), the antenna has much better low-angle radiation than the same antenna over dry soil.
 The seawater acts as an excellent ground plane, reducing losses and improving efficiency at low angles.
 This makes the antenna much more effective for long-distance communications.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Vertical antenna, Seawater vs soil, Low-angle radiation, Ground conductivity
+Vertical antenna Seawater vs soil Low-angle radiation Ground conductivity

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.